ParaCoToUl/noarr-pipelines/docs/hub-reworked.md

 > **Note:** Using a hub for a single integer value is a bad idea, you should use a regular shared variable for that.
 This is just to demonstrate the concept.
 Use hubs only when you actually benefit from their features.

 You may also want to push or peek a chunk from another device than the host.
-The two methods let you specify the device index in the first argument:
+The two functions let you specify the device index in the first argument:

 ```cpp
 auto& gpu_envelope = my_hub.push_new_chunk(Device::DEVICE_INDEX);